 Product, UX, and Model Character

 Frontiers in RLHF and post-training show how these techniques are used within companies to make leading products.
-As RLHF becomes more established, the problems it is used to address are becoming more nuanced.
-In this chapter, we discuss a series of use-cases that leading AI laboratories consider RLHF and post-training for that are largely unstudied in the academic literature.
+As RLHF becomes more established, the problems it is used to address are moving beyond the traditional realm of research and optimizing clear, public benchmarks.
+In this chapter, we discuss a series of use-cases for RLHF and post-training that are not well-established in the academic literature while being essential at leading AI laboratories.

 Character Training

-Character training is the subset of post-training designed around crafting traits within the model in the manner of its response, rather than the content.
-Character training, while being important to the user experience within language model chatbots, is effectively unstudied in the public domain.
+Character training is the subset of post-training designed around crafting traits within a model to tweak the personality or manner of its response, rather than the content [1].
+Character training, while being important to the user experience within language model chatbots, is largely unexplored in the public domain.
+The default way for users to change a model’s behavior is to write a prompt describing the change, but character training with fine-tuning is shown to be more robust than prompting [1] (and this training also outperforms a newer method for manipulating models without taking gradient updates or passing in input context, Activation Steering [2]).

 For example, Character Training was added by Anthropic to its Claude 3 models [3]:

-In the following months, stronger character emerged across the industry of models.
+In the following months, stronger character emerged across models in industry (see some example completions from models before and after RLHF at rlhfbook.com/library).
 The process is extremely synthetic data-heavy, but requires an artist’s touch, as stated later in the blog post: It “relies on human researchers closely checking how each trait changes the model’s behavior.”

 One of the few public discussions of character training came from Amanda Askell during her appearance on the Lex Fridman Podcast (taken from the transcript):